CueGCL: Cluster-aware Personalized Self-Training for Unsupervised Graph Contrastive Learning: Experiment

-To verify the effect of each module in our CEGCL, we conduct ablation experiments as shown in Table \ref{t_5}.
+To verify the effect of each module in our CueGCL, we conduct ablation experiments as shown in Table \ref{t_5}.

-It is evident that our proposed personalized self-training and alignment module significantly improve the performance of our model for community detection.
+It is evident that our proposed personalized self-training and alignment module significantly improve the performance of our model for graph clustering.
 Examining row 1 and row 2 of this table, we can see an increase in performance of 5 to 6 points on the Cora when applying the PeST module.
 It indicates that this module does allow our model to learn the personalized features of each cluster.
-Moreover, the change in modularity shown in Figure \ref{g6} further validates the superiority of our PeST module, which leads to more compact community structures in embedding space.
+Moreover, the change in modularity shown in Figure \ref{g6} further validates the superiority of our PeST module, which leads to more compact cluster structures in embedding space.